Codecademy/docs/content/python/concepts/random-module/terms/uniform/uniform.md

   - 'paths/data-science'
 ---

-The `random.uniform()` method takes two numbers as arguments and returns a pseudo-random floating-point number between them, inclusive of the numbers provided.
+The `random.uniform()` method takes two numbers as arguments and returns a pseudo-random floating-point number between them, inclusive of the first value, and possibly inclusive of the second value, depending on rounding.

 ## Syntax